 No matter what type of mask you choose, here are some key things to look for:

 - Look for a mask with a nose wire.

 - After putting it on, there should be no gaps on the sides of the face or around the nose that would allow air to escape.

 - If the mask doesn’t fit well, consider using a mask fitter or a brace.
-For example, if you have a lot of facial hair, it may prevent a tight seal.
+For example, you may not get a tight seal if you have a lot of facial hair.

 #2 – A mask that is thick enough

 - Disposable surgical masks should be 3-ply.

 - Cloth masks offer the least amount of protection against COVID-19, according to the CDC.
 If used, cloth masks should be made of at least two layers of finely woven fabric and be thick enough to block the light.

 - Some types of masks can be layered for added protection.
 A recommended option is wearing a cloth mask over a surgical mask.
 However, don’t try combining two disposable masks or wearing a N95 with any additional mask.

 - The CDC has developed a short video showing how to knot and tuck masks to improve fit.